yippee-fun/rubyschema/README.md

 ## Manual

-YFor YAML files, add this to the top of your file:
+For YAML files, add this to the top of your file:

 ```yml
 # yaml-language-server: $schema=<schema_url>